 Efforts for sensor management have been surveyed in, e.g., [3, 4, 5, 6].
 In most of the literature, it appears that the objective is fixed and aimed at improving the performance of the sensor system for the particular objective, rather than improving the relevance of the acquired information for the enclosing system.
-For instance, in a target tracking application, the system objective is limited to target tracking, while in a comprehensive large-scale system the objective could vary.
-The resources that were devoted to tracking could be utilized in detecting targets in some area instead, if that was the system's new objective.
+For instance, in a target tracking application, the system's objective is limited to target tracking, while in a comprehensive large-scale system the objective could be complex and vary over time.
+The resources that were devoted to tracking could be utilized in detecting targets in some area instead, if that was the system's alternative objective.
 Another common characteristic of most efforts is that the information required by the enclosing system relates to entities or phenomena that can be immediately observed.